Randy Arozarena Player Props: Rays vs. Reds

-On Tuesday, Randy Arozarena (coming off going 2-for-4) and the Tampa Bay Rays face the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 6:40 PM ET.
+On Wednesday, Randy Arozarena (.286 batting average in his past 10 games, with three home runs, a walk and 12 RBI) and the Tampa Bay Rays play the Cincinnati Reds, whose starting pitcher will be Levi Stoudt.
+First pitch is at 12:35 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Reds.
+In his last game, he had two hits (going 2-for-5 with a home run and an RBI) against the Reds.

 Randy Arozarena Game Info & Props vs. the Reds